On partitions with $k$ corners not containing the staircase with one more corner: Acknowledgments

 \section{Acknowledgments}

-Thanks to the organizers of the \emph{XI Encuentro Andaluz de Matemática Discreta} hold in Sevilla in february 2020, that allow the author to hear from Professor Carriegos the conjecture considered in the present note.
+Thanks to the organizers of the \emph{XI Encuentro Andaluz de Matemática Discreta} held in Sevilla in February 2020, that allowed the author to hear from Professor Carriegos the conjecture considered in the present note.
 Thanks to Professor Carriegos for his interest in this work.
+Thanks to the anonymous reviewers for their valuable comments.